ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

     script.parent.text = displayString
 end

---[
+--[[
     Note: For performance we'd ideally write code that only updates the UI when the coin count changes, but this example favors simple code over robust systems
---]
+--]]
 ```

 !!! note
-    Calling `Task.Wait()` without sending in an argument will default to a single tick
+    Calling `Task.Wait()` without sending in an argument will default to a single tick.
+It supports float arguments and yields the Task for that many seconds.

-Now that we have the code to display it, let's add `DisplayCoins` as a child of the Text Control.
+Next, let's place the script `DisplayCoins` as a child of the Text Control.
+In this script, we set a variable `score` to the player's amount of Manticoin currency every 0.1 seconds.
+With `script.parent.text`, we access the text from the parent Text Control.
+Lastly, we overwrite the text appropriately with the player's name and score.

  The folder structure at this point should look like this:

 ![UIText](/img/getting_started/UIText.png)

-Feel free to play around and customize how the Text Control looks.
+We can remove the `TutorialScript` from the hierarchy now that we have wonderful updating UI set up. :) Feel free to play around and customize how the Text Control looks.
 Using UI is a fantastic way to give your game a unique and professional feel.
+For more information about UI, [here](/editor/ui/) is a cool tutorial to check out.

 Now let's make a simple map and populate it with coins.